Primary Navigation Mobile

 How is the quality and layout?

-Let’s kick things off with layout.
-Step inside and the first thing you’ll notice is the 10.25-inch infotainment screen, which not only controls the media and sat-nav, but the heating and cooling too.
+Step inside the BMW X1 and the first thing you’ll notice after settling into the supportive driver’s seat is the 10.25-inch infotainment screen, which not only controls the media and satnav, but the heating and cooling too.

 Most elements of the heating, including the fan speed, are on a sub menu.
 This is irritating to use on the move.
 At least the temperature is displayed at the bottom of the screen, meaning making things warmer or cooler is a single tap rather than a multiple prod.